-DO NOT install the GFCI receptacle in an electrical box containing (a) more than four (4) wires (not including the bare copper and green insulated grounding wires) or (b) cables with more than two (2) wires (not including the bare copper and green insulated grounding wires).
+DO NOT install the GFCI receptacle in an electrical box containing (a) more than four (4) wires (not including the grounding wires) or (b) cables with more than two (2) wires (not including the grounding wire).
 Contact a qualified electrician if either (a) or (b) are true.